kwgch/cline/memory-bank/state-management-refactoring.md

 ## Current Status

-The state management refactoring is in progress.
-The documentation has been completed, and the first two phases of implementation (Core Extension State Implementation and Webview State Implementation) have been completed.
-The remaining phase (State Synchronization System) is still pending and planned for version 3.6.0.
+The state management refactoring has been completed.
+The documentation has been completed, and all three phases of implementation (Core Extension State Implementation, Webview State Implementation, and State Synchronization System) have been completed in version 3.6.0.

-**Note:** The documentation and planning phases (State Management Audit and State Architecture Design) have been completed, as well as the first two implementation phases (Core Extension State Implementation and Webview State Implementation).
-The remaining implementation phase (State Synchronization System) is still pending.
+**Note:** The documentation and planning phases (State Management Audit and State Architecture Design) have been completed, as well as all three implementation phases (Core Extension State Implementation, Webview State Implementation, and State Synchronization System).

 ## Documentation Created